ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 perturbation.
 One disadvantage is that data users might have the impression that the data was not anonymized before release and will be less willing to participate in future surveys.
-Therefore, there is a need for reporting both for internal and external use (see Section 8.11).
+Therefore, there is a need for reporting both for internal and external use (see the Section `Step 11: Audit and Reporting <process.html#Step 11: Audit and Reporting>`__).

 An alternative to perturbative methods is the generation of synthetic data files with the same characteristics as the original data files.
 Synthetic data files are not discussed in these guidelines.
-For more information and an overview of the use of synthetic data as SDC method, we refer to Drechsler (2011) and Section 3.8 in Hundepool et al. (2012).
+For more information and an overview of the use of synthetic data as SDC method, we refer to Drechsler (2011) and the Section 3.8 in Hundepool et al. (2012).
 We discuss here five perturbative methods: Post Randomization Method (PRAM), microaggregation, noise addition, shuffling and rank swapping.